Davie Cooper: Style of play

 Cooper was particularly gifted on his left foot, allowing him to deliver precise crosses and set pieces.
 Discussing Cooper's left footed ability, former Scotland manager Andy Roxburgh said: "He could have played a violin with it.
 He didn't need a right foot.
 He was so perfectly balanced, so technically gifted on his left, that he could do anything.
 There were no limitations.
 He could beat people any way; right, left, double back and beat them again".
 At Cooper's testimonial dinner, in reference to his left-footed ability, friend and teammate Ally McCoist gifted him a mannequin right leg in Rangers colours, to which Cooper replied "the one thing I never had".

 Personal life

 Cooper began dating Christine McMeekin in summer 1975 after meeting at an ice rink.
 They married in spring 1980 at Coatdyke Congregational Church in the town of Airdrie and had one daughter, Nicola.
 At the time of Cooper's death, the couple had been separated for several years.
+Outside of football, Cooper was a keen squash and tennis player and cited the Swedish tennis player Björn Borg as one of his heroes.